 The cost of orthodontic treatment varies from patient to patient, based on the diagnosis and the scope of the issue to be treated.
 Cost can only be determined after an examination has occurred and diagnostic records have been obtained.
 Once this is complete, we can outline a treatment plan.

 This treatment plan defines the length of treatment, as well as the type of braces that will be required to correct the individual issue.
 This information is provided at the consultation and all fees are explained in detail, along with payment options.

 At Westwalk Orthodontic Group, we believe orthodontic treatment should be affordable for everyone.
 To that end, we offer a variety of payment plans to ensure treatment can comfortably fit into any budget.
 We also offer no-interest payment plans.
-Each of our plans are tailored to fit your specific needs.
+Each of our plans is tailored to fit your specific needs.

 While braces are only effective when they are on your teeth, yes we can remove your braces for a special occasion and replace them after.
 We typically only remove the upper braces because those are the most visible.
 If you choose this, it will require using new braces during replacement and requires additional time.
 There is also an extra fee for this service because of that.

 Yes!
 In fact, there are more aesthetically pleasing braces options on the market today than ever before, and more adults seeking treatment than ever before.
 We know many of our patients want to straighten their smiles discreetly, so we offer clear ceramic braces as well as clear aligners.
-Our ceramic braces work just as well as conventional metal braces, but are much more discrete.
+Our Norwalk ceramic braces work just as well as conventional metal braces but are much more discrete.
 And clear aligners are virtually invisible, so you can straighten your teeth without other people even knowing.